CesiumGS/3d-tiles/specification/Metadata/README.md

 ### Enums

 An enum consists of a set of named values, represented as `string: integer` pairs.
 The following enum value types are supported: `INT8`, `UINT8`, `INT16`, `UINT16`, `INT32`, `UINT32`, `INT64`, and `UINT64`.
-See [Property Types](#type) for definitions of each.
+See the [Type](#type) section for definitions of each.
 Smaller enum types limit the range of possible enum values, and allow more efficient binary encoding.
 For unsigned value types, enum values most be non-negative.
 Duplicate names or values within the same enum are not allowed.

 The example below defines a "species" enum with three possible tree species, as well as an "Unknown" value.